-Don’t let permits and inspections scare you or worry you.
+Don't let permits and inspections scare you or worry you.
 I remember this was a big mental hurdle in my mind to getting started.
 The words alone seem so daunting.
-Do you have permits?
+Do you have permits for your basement?
 Did you pass inspection?
 Crap!
-What happens if I don’t?
+What happens if I don't?
 Jail time?
 Huge fines?

 Chillax.
 There are no fines and you won’t do time.
 Try changing the vocabulary from” permits” and “inspections” to “announcements” and “reviews”.
 The permit is really just an announcement that you are going to do some work on your house.
 The inspection is really just a review of your work by a licensed and experienced person who is just checking to make sure everything is safe.